simurgh9/net/README.md

 1. [Part One](https://tashfeen.org/net/)
 2. [Part Two](https://tashfeen.org/net/two.html)

-In the article we talk about the mathematics and code (using only vanilla Python & Numpy) of a Multi-layer Perceptron.
+In the article, we talk about the mathematics and code (using only vanilla Python & Numpy) of a Multi-layer Perceptron.

 # License